rbnhmll/vue-workshop/vueJS_workshop--notes.md

 vue ui
 ```

-This will open up the GUI in the browser, and you will see many of the same options as in the console, but in a more clickable fashion.
+This will open Vue UI in the browser, and you will see many of the same options as in the console, but in a more clickable fashion.

 Let's walk through the steps to create a `test` project again.

+  1. Click the `Create` Tab
+  1. Navigate to location you want to store it on your computer
+  1. Click `Create New Project Here`
+  1. Name it
+  1. Select `Package Manager` (`npm`)
+  1. `Additional options`, `Git repository` (default)
+  1. Click `Next`
+  2. Select a preset (Manual)
+  3. Select your features
+  4. Configuration
+  5. Click `Create Project`

 ### Start Server

-With a project created, we can now start our Vue server, and see the results.
+With a project created, we can now start our **Vue** server, and see the results.
 The CLI Service is built on top of `webpack`, but luckily we won't have to do anything to get it up and running, it's pre configured.

-You can leave the UI running, or hit `control + c` to terminate it. `cd` into your project and run:
+You can leave the UI running, or hit `control + c` to terminate it.
+It doesn't have to be running to launch your application. `cd` into your project and run:

 ```bash
 npm run serve
 ```

-Your application is now running at `localhost:8080/`
+Your application is now running at [localhost:8080/](http://localhost:8080)

->**Note** ☝
+> **Note** ☝
 >To kill the server at any time, hit `control + c`

 ### Boilerplate files tour